Common year starting on Tuesday

 A common year starting on Tuesday is any non-leap year (i.e. a year with 365 days) that begins on Tuesday, 1 January, and ends on Tuesday, 31 December.
-Its dominical letter hence is F. The most recent year of such kind was 2019 and the next one will be 2030, or, likewise, 2014 and 2025 in the obsolete Julian calendar, see below for more.
+Its dominical letter hence is F. The most recent year of such kind was 2019, and the next one will be 2030, or, likewise, 2025 and 2031 in the obsolete Julian calendar, see below for more.

-Any common year that starts on Sunday, Monday or Tuesday has two Friday the 13ths: those two in this common year occur in September and December.
+Any common year that starts on Tuesday has two Friday the 13ths: those two in this common year occur in September and December.
 Leap years starting on Monday share this characteristic.
-From July of the year that precedes this year until September in this type of year is the longest period (14 months) that occurs without a Friday the 13th.
+From July of the year preceding this year until September in this type of year is the longest period (14 months) that occurs without a Friday the 13th.
 Leap years starting on Saturday share this characteristic, from August of the common year that precedes it to October in that type of year.

-In this common year, Martin Luther King Jr. Day is on its latest possible date, January 21, Valentine's Day is on a Thursday, Presidents Day is on February 18, Saint Patrick's Day is on a Sunday, Memorial Day is on May 27, U.S. Independence Day and Halloween are on a Thursday, Juneteenth is on a Wednesday, Labor Day is on September 2, Thanksgiving is on its latest possible date, November 28, and Christmas is on a Wednesday.
+This year has three months (June, September and December) which begin on a weekend-day.